paytm/Paytm_Woocommerce_Plugin/paytm-payments/readme.txt

 == Changelog ==

+= 2.8.0 =
+* Compatible and tested with WooCommerce version up to 7.8.2.
+* Supports HPOS WooCommerce feature.
+* Optimized JS and CSS.
+* Enhanced security with updates.

 = 2.7.9 =
 * Compatible and tested with Woocommerce version upto 7.5.1
-* Optimize JS and CSS
+* Optimized JS and CSS
 * Updated Security

 = 2.7.7 =